edvbal/SimplePostsApp/README.md

 Language: Kotlin

 I have focused on architecture side and unit testing because I think that they are essential for every app.
-Transitions and other UI tweaks could be done with more time.
+Transitions and other UI tweaks could be done with more time in hand.